peteroupc/peteroupc.github.io/colorgen.md

 In the following pseudocode&mdash;
 - the `SRGBToLab` method converts a nonlinearized sRGB color to CIELAB, with white being the D65 white point, and the `SRGBFromLab` method does the opposite conversion,
-- the `SRGBToLabD50` method converts a nonlinearized sRGB color to CIELAB, with white being the D50 white point, e.g., for interoperability with applications color-managed with ICC profiles, and the `SRGBFromLabD50` method does the opposite conversion, and
+- the `SRGBToLabD50` method converts a nonlinearized sRGB color to CIELAB, with white being the D50 white point, e.g., for interoperability with applications color-managed with ICC V2 or V4 profiles, and the `SRGBFromLabD50` method does the opposite conversion, and
 - the `XYZToLab(xyz, wpoint)` method converts an XYZ color to CIELAB relative to the white point `wpoint` (a relative XYZ color), and the `LabToXYZ(lab, wpoint)` method does the opposite conversion.